funficient/jamstackblog/src/blog/2022-07-08-simplifying-the-essence-of-good-ux.md

 imageAlt: What is the essence of a good user experience?
 canonical: https://funficient.medium.com/the-essence-of-good-ux-explained-6959b8a5a04e
 ---
-## How to design products and services
+## How to design products and services that delights

 The process of user experience design can get complicated and involved and somewhat confusing.
 However, the essence of a good user experience is quite simple.
 This post outlines the three most important elements of a good user experience.